christianjbrown/php-code-quality-scripts/README.md

 Rule set: `safe.php`

-This is currently removed, as I only use PHP personally, and not in a company environment where I'd have to be more careful.
+:x:  This is **currently removed**, as I only use PHP personally, and not in a company environment where I'd have to be more careful.
 Saves me maintaining something I no longer need.